Song Jiang: Battle of Qingfeng Fort

-Song Jiang takes shelter in the residence of nobleman Chai Jin, where he meets Wu Song.
-He runs into Wu again, who has become an itinerant priest to hide his identity after killing several people for revenge, when he is staying at the Kong Family Manor at Mount White Tiger.
-Song next heads to the house of Hua Rong, garrison commandant of Qingfeng Fort (清風寨; in present-day Qingzhou, Shandong), invited by Hua.
-When he comes near to the fort, he is trapped and nearly killed by the three bandit chieftains of Mount Qingfeng (清風山) -- Yan Shun, Wang Ying and Zheng Tianshou.
-The trio treat him with respect upon learning he is Song Jiang as he is famous for his chivalry.
-Song prevents Wang Ying from raping a woman he has abducted and gets her released when he finds out she is the wife of Liu Gao, the governor of Qingfeng Fort and Hua Rong's superior.
+Song Jiang takes shelter in the residence of the nobleman Chai Jin, where he meets and befriends Wu Song.
+He runs into Wu Song again later after the latter has become an untonsured Buddhist pilgrim to hide his identity after killing several people in revenge.
+Song Jiang then goes to join Hua Rong, a military officer in Qingfeng Fort (清風寨; in present-day Qingzhou, Shandong).
+On the way, he is trapped and nearly killed by the three outlaw chiefs on the nearby Mount Qingfeng – Yan Shun, Wang Ying and Zheng Tianshou.
+As Song Jiang's reputation precedes him, the trio immediately release him and apologise upon realising who he is.
+Song Jiang also prevents Wang Ying from raping a woman he has abducted and gets her released when he finds out she is the wife of Liu Gao, the commandant of Qingfeng Fort.